eclipse-kuksa/kuksa-website/content/resources.md

 A brief documentation link collection can be found [here](https://github.com/eclipse/kuksa.integration#getting-started-with-eclipse-kuksa).

+The *Eclipse PMI Community* website can be found [here](https://projects.eclipse.org/projects/iot.kuksa).
+You will find  information about Eclipse Kuksa's idea, who is involved, developer resources, releases, and contact information there.

 # GitHub Repositories

 The code is provided in the following Github repositories.
 Please note that issues are tracked and discussed in the repository of the respective sub-project.

 * Eclipse Kuksa IDE: https://github.com/eclipse/kuksa.ide
   Browser-based IDE used by developers to create applications for the Eclipse Kuksa in-vehicle platform.
 * Eclipse Kuksa Apps: https://github.com/eclipse/kuksa.apps
   Contains applications to showcase use-cases of Eclipse Kuksa